When building your company’s online reputation, it can be tempting to take shortcuts and try to buy Google reviews.

 Instead of buying Google reviews in order to improve your company’s rankings and drum up business, you should instead develop effective strategies for asking for reviews on Google.

 This kind of outreach will benefit your business in the long run.
 Proactively asking for feedback and learning how to get Google reviews organically should also help strengthen your customer relationships and connect your business to the voices that matter the most.

 Use the Google My Business Marketing Kit

 Google review stickers can be found on the Google My Business (GMB) Marketing Kit (formerly Small Thanks with Google) website, which lets your business create, download, and print personalized marketing materials and turn your reviews and business information into ready-to-use social posts, stickers, posters, and more.

 Use Email to Generate New Reviews

 When doing so, make sure that your message is short and to the point.
 Make the process as easy as possible for your customers by reducing the amount of clicks required to leave a review.
-Implementing a Google review link simplifies the process even further by taking people directly to your GMB listing where they can leave a review.
+Implementing a Google reviews link simplifies the process by taking people directly to your GMB listing where they can leave a review.
 That link can also be used in other places, such as your social media pages.

 Trying to buy reviews on Google from a service provider isn’t worth the risk.

 Instead, take time to read positive and negative feedback to see what works and what needs to change.
 Learning how to respond to negative reviews can also go a long way to bringing back disgruntled customers.
 Companies that buy Google reviews are unlikely to have developed the ability to do just that.